 If learning from past mistakes were a government tradition in Nova Scotia, the current government would not be exhibiting all the symptoms of gold fever.
 But it is, and it looks like a raging bout of the affliction.

-In the past few years, it has amended legislation based on recommendations made by the industry’s cheerleader-in-chief, the Mining Association of Nova Scotia (MANS) led by Sean Kirby, 1 It has also been aggressively promoting gold exploration and mining in the province, and handing out money to gold-seekers and gold-diggers.
+In the past few years, it has amended legislation based on recommendations made by the industry’s cheerleader-in-chief, the Mining Association of Nova Scotia (MANS) led by Sean Kirby, Donald James and Lori Blackburn.
+Introducing Bill 149: the new Mineral Resources Act.
+The Geological Record, Spring 2016: Vol 3(2): p 6 It has also been aggressively promoting gold exploration and mining in the province, and handing out money to gold-seekers and gold-diggers.

 According to the Department of Energy and Mines (DEM) website, between 2012 and 2018 the government’s Mineral Incentives Program dished out roughly $3.2 million in grants.
 The vast majority of the grants went to mining companies and individual prospectors, with a fair amount of double-dipping by prospectors who received funds for their own exploration and also for exploration by their companies.